-The Board consistently engages with the Company's senior management team to discuss opportunities and risks, as well as key business objectives, corporate policies, and overall economic, environmental and social performance.
+The Board consistently engages with the Company's senior management team to discuss opportunities and risks, as well as key business objectives and environment, and overall performance.

 Priority sustainability issues

 Company leadership and the Board continue to look to our priority sustainability issues as a guide for corporate efforts and reporting.
 In 2020, the Company partnered with the Electric Power Research Institute ("EPRI") in a formal assessment process, to identify the sustainability issues that are most important to the Company and its stakeholders, considering both current and potential long-term impacts, as well as input and validation from both internal and external stakeholders.